 Norco College is equally committed to student transformation.
 State policy changes and system-wide priorities have informed our strategic planning process, and our revised Key Performance Indicators and Objectives demonstrate an alignment to and support of state efforts to improve student access, equity, and success.
-This early alignment work began with our Strategic Enrollment Management Plan and its intentional alignment to Vision 2030, Guided Pathways Loss Momentum Framework, Student Equity Plan 2022-2025 target populations, and equitable student outcomes as defined in the Accreditation Standards 2024.
-This plan expands and enhances connections to our college strategic plan and governance structure in comprehensive alignment with the external future vision for the CCCCO.
+This early alignment work began with our Strategic Enrollment Management Plan and its intentional alignment to Vision 2030, Guided Pathways Loss Momentum Framework, Student Equity Plan 2022-2025 target populations, and equitable student outcomes as defined in the Accreditation 2nd Draft | Strategic Planning and Governance Manual | 5

+Standards 2024.
+This current Strategic Planning document expands and enhances connections to our college strategic plan and governance structure in comprehensive alignment with the external future vision for the CCCCO.